 In order to implement the Convention, a number of institutional arrangements must be in place within each Party including:

-Administrative mechanisms/bodies to: (i) liaise with and inform relevant stakeholders such as local communicates and industry; (ii) collect and disseminate data; and (iii) coordinate with the Basel Secretariat, other Basel Parties and other stakeholders as necessary with regards to transmission of information e.g. national definitions and reporting.
+Administrative mechanisms/bodies to: (i) liaise with and inform relevant stakeholders; (ii) collect and disseminate data; and (iii) coordinate with the Basel Secretariat, other Basel Parties and other stakeholders as necessary with regards to transmission of information e.g. national definitions and reporting.
+The competent authority and/or focal point could be established within such administrative mechanisms or bodies.

-Scientific and technical mechanisms/bodies to: (i) provide technical assistance to stakeholders, including the other mechanisms or bodies within the country; (ii) interpret and apply the Convention with regards to waste terms, lists, and definitions; (iii) administer permits, licenses, and authorizations noted below and outlined in the Permits and Licenses manual; and (iv) trained to undertake periodic inspections of facilities pursuant to permitting and licensing e.g. waste storage and treatment facilities.
+Scientific and technical mechanisms/bodies to: (i) provide technical assistance to stakeholders; (ii) interpret and apply the Convention with regards to waste terms, lists, and definitions; (iii) administer permits, licenses, and authorizations noted below and outlined in the Permits and Licenses manual; (iv) provide certification or accreditation as may be required under the national legislation; and (iv) undertake periodic inspections of facilities pursuant to permitting and licensing e.g. waste storage and treatment facilities.

-Legal mechanism/body to: develop the legal bases and mandates for other mechanisms and/or bodies; to promote compliance; and to enforce the provisions of the Convention, relevant national measures and synergistic aspects related to the Convention, such as management of, hazardous chemicals and mercury.
+Legal mechanism/body to: (i) develop the legal bases and mandates for other mechanisms and/or bodies; (ii) promote compliance; and (iii) enforce the provisions of the Convention, relevant national measures and synergistic aspects related to the Convention, such as management of hazardous substances, including mercury.
+This mechanism or body may also be given responsibility for providing recourse or redress (ability to sue).

+The Party may wish to ensure adequate staff are available (e.g. within Ministry of Environment, customs and enforcement officials) with sufficient resources and mandate to administer, implement and enforce the Basel Convention and related implementing laws or other measures.
+The judiciary should include professionals well versed in the provisions of the Basel Convention and related legislation and other measures.

-The Party may also wish to establish a mechanism to ensure coordination and cooperation between the relevant bodies involved in the implementation and enforcement of the Convention e.g. a Coordination Committee involving representatives of concerned ministries.
+The Party may also wish to establish a mechanism to ensure coordination and cooperation between the relevant bodies involved in the implementation and enforcement of the Convention (e.g. a Coordination Committee involving representatives of concerned ministries).

 Infrastructure